leason/eason.blog/content/posts/2019/08/managing-career/index.md

 The delta between your last role and the one you are shooting for has to be covered by your ability to tell that story.
 If you're a job seeker shooting for a big jump in responsibility, you're going to have to be able to tell that story really well.
 The greater the responsibility, the tougher the audience is going to be because the stakes are higher.

-**Advice to job seekers:** Practice telling your story.
+**My two cents:** Practice telling your story.
 Hone it, simplify it.
 I can break my twenty year career down into two acts: technical contributor becomes leader, and large scale change agent becomes executive.
 Practice telling people about your career goals and how this job you want aligns with that story.
 Good employers will care a lot more about that than your resume.